mihaicroicu/AQM2019/assignments/data/README.md

-This contains the data for assignments 1 and 1.1.
+This contains the data for assignment 1.1.